11 of whom we have much to say, and hard to explain, since you have become dull of hearing.

-The Greek word “become” means to become something that it was not before.
-At one time the readers of Hebrews were eager to learn about Christ but now they have lost that motivation.
-They were not always slow to pursue spiritual things.
+The Greek word “become” means to become something that was not before.
+At one time the readers of Hebrews were eager to learn about Christ, but now they had lost that motivation.
+They had not always been slow to pursue spiritual things.

-The words “have become” then indicate that the readers began the process of negative volition toward God’s Word in the past with the result that they are in a state of “dull of hearing” (perfect tense).
+The words “have become” then indicate that the readers began the process of negative volition toward God’s Word in the past with the result that they now were in a state of “dull of hearing” (perfect tense).

 dull of hearing.

 The word “dull” means hard to move or no push.
 The people indicated here were sluggish or slow to come to grips with the supremacy of Christ.
 Jewish Christians reading the book of Hebrews were intransigent toward New Testament truth.
 They were listless about the wonder of Christ (He 6:12).

 “Hearing” relates to how they were learning.
 Hearing God’s Word is vital in importance (He 2:1–4; 3:7–19; 4:12–13).
 The idea is about more than nodding off when the Bible is taught; it is about failing to understand its principles and applying them to oneself.
 The issue was more than laziness; it was spiritual resistance toward God (Jer 6:10).